lelandbatey/one-hand_words/README.md

 ================

 I've always been curious what words I could type using only my left or right hands.
-It'd be nice to be to have passwords I could lazily type using only one hand, or using only one sequence of letters.
+It'd be nice to be able to have passwords I could lazily type using only one hand, or using only a set of letters.
 This program lets you find words you can type on one hand.

 Usage